-All EverAfter fees must be paid by the due dates specified by our new payment portal, MyPaymentsPlus.
+All EverAfter fees must be paid by the due dates specified by our payment portal, MyPaymentsPlus.
 Read more about it below.

 How do I pay?

-EverAfter attendance fees with associated due dates will be added to accounts weekly, on Mondays for fees covering the previous week, with automatic email notices coming from MyPaymentsPlus.
+EverAfter attendance fees with associated due dates will be added to accounts weekly, on Mondays usually, for fees covering the previous week, with automatic email notices coming from MyPaymentsPlus.

 There is not a sign-up process for daily care, but fees must be paid by the due dates in order to continue service.

 EverAfter club fees will be added to MyPaymentsPlus accounts upon the conclusion of club enrollment periods, also with automatic email notices from MyPaymentsPlus.

 What if my kid is only there for a few minutes because I was running late?